Writing about Writing (ENGL 226)

 Readings for Week 2

-Tuesday, January 25 Please note: Your reader response is one document that takes in the assigned readings (not one for each reading).
+Tuesday, January 23 Please note: Your reader response is one document that takes in the assigned readings (not one for each reading).
 Look for themes or ideas that connect and write about those, for example.
+See p.
+3 of your syllabus for more details on reader's response.
+Bring your response to class to share.

 "Rhetoric Synonymous with Empty Speech" in Bad Ideas (link above)